 Michael Lyle is retired from ordained ministry and lives in the Blue Ridge Mountains of Virginia.

-Michael’s writing has appeared or is forthcoming in Canary, The Carolina Quarterly, Dappled Things, Euphony, The Hollins Critic, IthacaLit, Mudfish, The Opiate Magazine, Pilgrimage, Pinyon, River Poets Journal, Rock & Sling, Saint Katherine Review, The Windhover and other journals.
+Michael’s writing has appeared or is forthcoming in Canary, The Carolina Quarterly, Dappled Things, Euphony, Foliate Oak, The Hollins Critic, IthacaLit, Mudfish, The Opiate Magazine, Pilgrimage, Pinyon, River Poets Journal, Rock & Sling, Saint Katherine Review, The Windhover and other magazines and journals.

-His chapbook “The Everywhere of Light” (Plan B Press) was published 2018.
+His chapbook “The Everywhere of Light” (Plan B Press) was published in October, 2018.